tavily-ai/langchain-tavily/README.md

 - `include_raw_content` (optional, bool): Include cleaned and parsed HTML of each search result.
 Default is False.
 - `include_images` (optional, bool): Include a list of query related images in the response.
 Default is False.
 - `include_image_descriptions` (optional, bool): Include descriptive text for each image.
 Default is False.
 - `search_depth` (optional, str): Depth of the search, either "basic" or "advanced".
-Default is "advanced".
+Default is "basic".
 - `time_range` (optional, str): The time range back from the current date to filter results - "day", "week", "month", or "year".
 Default is None.
 - `include_domains` (optional, List[str]): List of domains to specifically include.
 Default is None.
 - `exclude_domains` (optional, List[str]): List of domains to specifically exclude.
 Default is None.